 This section of the guide applies to sites with the WordPress.com Business and Commerce plan.
 If you have a Business plan, make sure to activate it.
 For free sites and sites on the Personal and Premium plans, upgrade your plan to access this feature.

-To turn the Social Image Generator on, follow these steps:
+To turn on the Social Image Generator, follow these steps:

 - Visit your site’s dashboard.